alinajjari/alinajjari/README.md

-# Hi there, I'm Ali Najari 👋
+# Hi there, I'm Ali Najjari 👋

 Welcome to my GitHub profile!
-I am **Ali Najari**, a front-end developer interested in building interactive and user-centric applications.
+I am **Ali Najjari**, a front-end developer interested in building interactive and user-centric applications.
 My main focus is on **JavaScript** and I'm currently working with **React** to create dynamic user interfaces.
 I enjoy working with others, learning new things, and sharing knowledge.
 If you have an interesting project or idea, I'd love to hear from you!

 ## 🚀 About Me